-- i) The stock is above the adopted target for this stock (40%SB0) and the current exploitation rate is below the target exploitation rate with the probability of 70%.
+- i) The stock is above the adopted target for this stock (40%SB0) and the current exploitation rate is below the target exploitation rate.
 Current spawning biomass relative to unexploited levels is estimated at 53%. - ii) The spawning biomass remains above SB{MSY} and the fishing mortality remains below F{MSY} with a probability of 98.4 % - iii) Over the history of the fishery, biomass has been well above the adopted limit reference point (20%SB0).